 The different jumps are not in chronological order and are all connected each other.

 First jump: Czech Republic

 My tea love story has a few huge jumps deeper to the rabbit hole.
-First of them was when working in an office job in Czech Republic.
-The job was very boring and after punching the keyboard mindlessly for 8 hours often I escaped to the basement teahouse of Chajovna Cajovna (http://www.chajovna.cz/, https://www.facebook.com/chajovnabrno/ ).
+First of them was when I was working in an office job in Czech Republic.
+The job was very boring and after punching the keyboard mindlessly for 8 hours I often escaped to the basement teahouse of Chajovna Cajovna (http://www.chajovna.cz/, https://www.facebook.com/chajovnabrno/ ).
 After a few hours of drinking good tea in good company my mind and body were at ease and conversations went deeper than normally.

 The new kind of high quality tea and the relaxing atmosphere made such a strong impression on me that after coming back to Finland in 2012 I started to find more teas.
 After tasting a proper (probably wouldn’t be so exciting these days) shou puer first time I got hooked immediately!
 I was like WOW what is this stuff!?

 Second jump: Finnish tea community